jakubsvobodacz/Awesome-Engineering-Manager/README.md

 ### Engineering Productivity
 * [Google - The DevOps Research and Assessment (DORA) - Technical Capabilities](https://cloud.google.com/architecture/devops) - Very thorough guide on various aspects of implementing DevOps capabilities and how they were implemented at Google
 * [Velocity in Scrum: How to Measure and Improve Performance](https://www.atlassian.com/agile/project-management/velocity-scrum) - Explains what is team velocity used for and how to calculate it so that you get better insight on your team's performance
+* [How Healthy Engineering Teams Invest Their Time](https://devinterrupted.substack.com/p/how-healthy-engineering-teams-invest?open=false#%C2%A7benchmarking-the-investment-practices-of-leading-teams) - Talks about how the Engineering Investment Metrics gives the needed control over how engineering efforts align with business objectives and also give the opportunity to benchmark teams
 ### Engineering Culture
 * [Microsoft - CSE Code-With Engineering Playbook](https://microsoft.github.io/code-with-engineering-playbook/) - Very thorough guide on fundamentals of software engineering culture and practices from an ISE team at Microsoft
 * [20 patterns to watch for in your engineering team](https://www.pluralsight.com/product/flow/20-patterns) - Great overview of patterns as well as anti-patterns that you, as an engineering leader, can see on yout team as a whole or on individual engineers and what to do about them